yusufbrima/SynTone/README.md

 # Learning Disentangled Audio Representations through Controlled Synthesis

-This is the reference implementation for the paper "Learning Disentangled Audio Representations through Controlled Synthesis".
+This is the reference implementation for the paper "Learning Disentangled Audio Representations through Controlled Synthesis," aimed at providing a comprehensive framework for experimenting with and evaluating audio disentanglement techniques.

 ## Abstract
-This paper tackles the scarcity of benchmarking data in disentangled auditory representation learning.
-We introduce *SynTone*, a synthetic dataset with explicit ground truth explanatory factors for evaluating disentanglement techniques.
-Benchmarking state-of-the-art methods on SynTone highlights its utility for method evaluation.
-Our results underscore strengths and limitations in audio disentanglement, motivating future research.
+In our paper, we address the challenge of limited benchmarking data in the field of disentangled auditory representation learning.
+We present *SynTone*, a novel synthetic dataset crafted with explicit ground truth explanatory factors, enabling a more precise evaluation of disentanglement methods.
+Our comprehensive benchmarking of several state-of-the-art approaches on SynTone effectively demonstrates its value for methodological assessment.
+The outcomes of our experiments reveal significant insights into the strengths and weaknesses inherent in current audio disentanglement practices, thereby paving the way for future advancements in the field.

 ## Table of Contents
 - [Installation](#installation)